The Dunham

 After the Dissolution of the Ottoman Empire following World War I, Britain governed the region as Mandatory Palestine.

 Although Britain itself used the imperial system, the colonial administration kept Ottoman legal and administrative frameworks unless there was a strong reason to change them.
-Land ownership records were already based on the dunam.
+Land ownership records (cadastral records) were already based on the dunam.

 Replacing them with acres would have required rewriting land registries and recalculating millions of property records.